cromelex/pages-garden/content/Technology/quartz.md

 The full code for this Quartz page is available in the [GitHub repo](https://github.com/cromelex/pages-garden).

 ## Snippets

+### Added the mobile explorer component (aka "hamburger" menu)
+21-01-2025 ▪ This is one of the things I felt was missing in Quartz.
+Luckily, there is an [existing PR to add it to Quartz](https://github.com/jackyzha0/quartz/pull/1471).
+I tested it and it works fine, so I decided to go ahead and grab it immediately rather than wait until it gets merged, as it looks like it's been sitting there for a few months already.

+The code is a bit too extensive to list here, and it is really just a copy of the Quartz PR, but the changes can be seen in my repo's [merge commit](https://github.com/cromelex/pages-garden/commit/11f62431a67c3fe3b3fd501e6a35e6895d0c48dd).

 ### Display both modified and created date
 11-01-2025 ▪ Each post/note now displays the last update date in addition to the created date, whereas the original code only allowed me to display one of them.